dibyashreee/procurement-spend-analysis/README.md

 ## How It's Organized

-├── sql/                  Setup → vendor cleanup → analysis views, numbered in order ├── python/               The cleaning, fuzzy-matching, and exploration notebook ├── excel/                A spend classification workbook, for people who live in Excel ├── powerbi/              The interactive dashboard ├── data/
+├── sql/                  Setup → vendor cleanup → analysis views, numbered in order

+├── python/               The cleaning, fuzzy-matching, and exploration notebook

+├── excel/                A spend classification workbook

+├── powerbi/              The interactive dashboard

+├── data/
 │   ├── raw/              A small sample of the original data (full pull is 111K+ rows) │   ├── processed/        Sample of the cleaned version